 What is OBJ?

 OBJ is a Unicode (Universal Code of Character) object replacement character.
 If your device and its software can’t recognize some object it will show OBJ abbreviation in a rectangular box.
-Since this symbol pops up within the text and it’s not something you see often, you will want to find out what does OBJ mean.
+This symbol pops up within the text and it’s not something you see often.
+That’s why you will want to find out what does OBJ mean.

 Unicode is a standard representation of emojis, characters, and objects that have the purpose to help computers to understand each other.
 OBJ is a standard placeholder used when there’s an object that your device can’t read.

 When you see OBJ in a rectangular box, it means that your device can’t read a symbol input added from some other device with different software.
 This OBJ symbol represents a replacement of a character, object, or emoji that your device doesn’t know how to display on its screen.
 You can see OBJ on a webpage, text message or on social media.
-Simple actions like an update of your device, app or browser can enable you to read that specific character or emoji normally.
+Simple actions like an update of your device, app or browser can help with the issue.

 What Does OBJ Stand For?